 - Speak to your lender.
 The first logical step is to see what your lender can do.
 Lenders that are willing to remove co-borrowers may require the remaining borrower to re-qualify for the loan on their own.
 That means you’ll need to have enough income to make the monthly payments and a good credit profile.
 The co-borrower may also be required to sign a document, such as a release of liability.

 - Refinance your mortgage.
 Refinancing your existing mortgage might be a possible solution if your current lender won’t release your co-borrower.
 Again, you’ll need to have good credit and sufficient income and equity to qualify.

 - Transfer your mortgage.
 If your mortgage is an assumable loan, you should be able to release a co-borrower and transfer your mortgage to someone else (ideally, you).
 Your lender will need to review your credit, and there may be fees to pay.

-- Sell your home.
-If you’re not attached to the property (say you inherited it), selling it and using the proceeds to pay off the mortgage might be an option to release all borrowers from the debt.
+- Sell the place.
+If you’re not attached to the property (it’s an inheritance, say), selling it and using the proceeds to pay off the mortgage might be an option to release all borrowers from the debt.

 Alternatives to a mortgage co-borrower